 Servers are then compared according to their capacity to satisfy clients, namely to lead them to a successful state.
-In other words, servers are compared only via contexts of the form [-] [r], as argued also by Thati [2003].
-Then Morris preorder, when restricted to computations leading to successful states, boils down to the Must-preorder of De Nicola and Hennessy [1984]:
+In other words, servers are compared only via contexts of the form $[-] \parallel r$ , as argued also by Thati [2003].
+Then Morris preorder, when restricted to computations leading to successful states, boils down to the MUST-preorder of De Nicola and Hennessy [1984]:

-$$p \subseteq{\text{MUST}} q \text{ if } \forall r. \text{ MUST } (p, r) \text{ implies } \text{MUST } (q, r).$$
+$$p \equiv{\text{must}} q$$ if $\forall r$ . must $(p, r)$ implies must $(q, r)$ .

-The Must-preorder is by definition an archetype of a liveness preserving preorder, moreover its definition is syntax-agnostic: to define Must-preorder it is sufficient to have a reduction semantics for the parallel composition of programs, and some predicate good.
-For instance, the servers written in Erlang could be compared according to clients written in Elixir, because we know how to model their parallel executions.
+The MUST-preorder is by definition an archetype of a liveness preserving preorder, moreover its definition is syntax-agnostic: to define MUST-preorder it is sufficient to have a reduction semantics for the parallel composition of programs, and some predicate good.
+For instance, the servers written in ERLANG could be compared according to clients written in ELIXIR, because we know how to model their parallel executions.
 The work of Hirschkoff et al. [2023] provides an analogous example for the Morris preorder itself.

-The Must-preorder, like Morris one, is contextual: to prove that $p \subseteq{\text{MUST}} q$, a quantification over an infinite number of clients is required, and so the definition of the preorder does not entail an effective proof method.
-The solution to this problem is to devise an alternative (semantic) characterisation of the preorder \subseteq{MUST} , i.e. a preorder \leq{alt} endowed with a practical proof method and such that the equality $\leq{alt} = \subseteq{\text{MUST}}$ is true.
+The MUST-preorder, like Morris one, is contextual: to prove that $p \equiv{\text{MUST}} q$ , a quantification over an infinite number of clients is required, and so the definition of the preorder does not entail an effective proof method.
+The solution to this problem is to devise an alternative (semantic) characterisation of the preorder $\equiv{\text{MUST}}$ , i.e. a preorder $\leq{alt}$ endowed with a practical proof method and such that the equality $\leq{alt} = \equiv{\text{MUST}}$ is true.

 In synchronous settings, that is when both inputs and output actions are blocking, such characterisations have been thoroughly investigated, and typical techniques to define them are either behavioural or logical.
 In the asynchronous setting, i.e. when send actions are not blocking, and communication takes places via a shared unordered buffer, the MUST-preorder has received comparatively less attention.
 Paul Laforgue, under the supervision of Giovanni Bernardi, though, has recently mechanised a characterisation of the MUST-preorder for the output-buffered agents with feedback proposed by Selinger [1997].
 The code is available online [Bernardi et al. 2023], and a publication in under preparation.
 These agents are a very general setting to reason on asynchronous behaviours.
-In particular, asynchronous CCS and asynchronous π -calculus are instances of this family of agents.
+In particular, asynchronous CCS and asynchronous $\pi$ -calculus are instances of this family of agents.